 - Spend some time outdoors.
 King suggests a neighborhood stroll to take in the holiday lights.

 - If your loved one is in assisted living and it’s difficult for them to leave, consider taking the holiday dinner to them.
 Many places have a private dining space for families.

 - Considering simplifying.
 Perhaps this is the year to cut back on outside commitments and social engagements, giving yourself more time to focus on your loved one with dementia.
 While the holidays may not be the same, the moments you share will still provide a great source of joy and comfort for you both.

-Kathleen Heins is community engagement coordinator with GHS Senior Care.
-To learn more about GHS Senior Care, click here.
+Kathleen Heins is community engagement coordinator with Prisma Health Senior Care.
+To learn more about Prisma Health Senior Care, click here.

 Want useful health information delivered to your inbox each month?
 Sign up for our health e-newsletter by clicking here.